NeoGranular/lanyon/_posts/2016-09-14-martial-god-chapter-01-43.md

 Henceforth, relying on the gargantuan tree namely Lin family, Cheng family’s fame would increase many folds, and they would no longer pale when compared to He family and Xu family.

-Under the instructions of Lin Haori, he placed the box table and slowly opened.
+Under the instructions of Lin Haori, he placed the box on the table and slowly opened it.

 In the box was actually a several ten centimeters long ginseng.
 What astonished people even more was that this ginseng was completely blood-red from head to toe.
 It resembled a small child and also a little old man full of wrinkles.